YakShavingCatHerder/zombie-protocol/README.md

 * Week 1: Tokens Distrubuted
 * Week 2: Tokens Distrubuted
 * Week 2: Tokens Claimed Period
-* Week 3: Doomsday clock starts to count(Pubg Started)
+* Week 3: Doomsday clock starts to count(Pubg Start)

 ## Governance
 ?
 There is no government, the world is destroyed...